Welcome to UCSB! - UCEAP Reciprocal Exchange

 How can I get a Social Security Number (SSN) if I need one?
 Why might I need one?

-If you wish to receive a Social Security Number (SSN), you should update your local addresses on GOLD and wait 10 days after your arrival date in the United States before visiting the Office of International Students and Scholars (OISS) in order to start the process for applying for a SSN.
-A student will need a SSN for a California Driver’s License, a California ID (so you do not need to carry your passport), or for employment off-campus.
+If you wish to receive a Social Security Number (SSN), you should update your local address on GOLD and wait 10 days after your arrival date in the United States before visiting the Social Security Administration Office in Santa Barbara.
+A student will need a SSN for employment.

 I want to drive while in California.
 What are the requirements for this?